vuvuvu/songlist-overlay/README.md

-# Streamer Song List overlays
+# Superhero StreamerSongList Overlay

-A simple overlay for displaying your current queue on streamersonglist.com.
+A dynamic, comic book-styled overlay for displaying your current queue on streamersonglist.com with airport flip-board animations!

-If you are a Twitch streamer using streamersonglist.com and you would like to be able to show your song list on the screen for your viewers, you can use this overlay to do so.
+If you are a Twitch streamer using streamersonglist.com and you would like to show your song list on screen with superhero flair, this overlay provides an exciting visual experience for your viewers.

 ## Prerequisites